Anine Cecilie Riege

 - Gender differences in willingness to compete

 - Organizational psychology

-My main project investigates accuracy in probability judgments, thus far focusing on accuracy according to a coherence criterion (judgments are compared to logical, mathematical, or statistical rules, such as the principle of additivity).
-We investigate determinants of additivity neglect (probability estimates for a set of outcomes that exceed 1 or 100%), such as numeracy and the effect of answering format.
-In addition, we are investigating the underlying cognitive process using process measures such as eye-tracking.
+I am also interested in how people use and understand probabilities focusing on accuracy according to a coherence criterion (judgments are compared to logical, mathematical, or statistical rules, such as the principle of additivity).
+Together with Professor Kjell Arne Brekke, we investigate the relationship between additivity neglect and ambiguity aversion.
+We also investigate determinants of additivity neglect (probability estimates for a set of outcomes that exceed 1 or 100%), such as numeracy the effect of answering format, trying to get to the underlying cognitive process using process measures such as eye-tracking.